 Slippery Surfaces.
 Drive slowly and smoothly on slippery roads.
-If it is very slippery, you shouldn't drive at all.
+If it is very slippery, you should not drive at all.
 Stop at the first safe place.

-Start Gently and Slowly.
+- Start Gently and Slowly.
 When first starting, get the feel of the road.
-Don't hurry.

-Check for Ice.
+Do not hurry. - Check for Ice.
 Check for ice on the road, especially bridges and overpasses.
 A lack of spray from other vehicles indicates ice has formed on the road.
 Also, check your mirrors and wiper blades for ice.
-If they have ice, the road most likely will be icy as well.

-Adjust Turning and Braking to Conditions.
+If they have ice, the road most likely will be icy as well. - Adjust Turning and Braking to Conditions.
 Make turns as gently as possible.
-Don't brake any harder than necessary, and don't use the engine brake or speed retarder.
-(They can cause the driving wheels to skid on slippery surfaces.)

-Adjust Speed to Conditions.
-Don't pass slower vehicles unless necessary.
+Do not brake any harder than necessary, and do not use the engine brake or speed retarder.
+(They can cause the driving wheels to skid on slippery surfaces.) - Adjust Speed to Conditions.
+Do not pass slower vehicles unless necessary.
 Go slowly and watch far enough ahead to keep a steady speed.
 Avoid having to slow down and speed up.
-Take curves at slower speeds and don't brake while in curves.
+Take curves at slower speeds and do not brake while in curves.
 Be aware that as the temperature rises to the point where ice begins to melt, the road becomes even more slippery.
-Slow down more.

-Adjust Space to Conditions.
-Don't drive alongside other vehicles.
+Slow down more. - Adjust Space to Conditions.
+Do not drive alongside other vehicles.
 Keep a longer following distance.
 When you see a traffic jam ahead, slow down or stop to wait for it to clear.
 Try hard to anticipate stops early and slow down gradually.
 Watch for snowplows, as well as salt and sand trucks, and give them plenty of room.